gumdropsteve/Harmonia/README.md

 > Mainnet is the primary public Ethereum production blockchain, where actual-value transactions occur on the distributed ledger.
 > When people and exchanges discuss ETH prices, they're talking about mainnet ETH.
 >
 >  In addition to mainnet, there are public [testnets](https://ethereum.org/en/developers/docs/networks/#testnets).
 These are networks used by protocol developers or smart contract developers to test both protocol upgrades as well as potential smart contracts in a production-like environment before deployment to mainnet.
-Think of this as an analog to production versus staging servers. - [Etherium docs](https://ethereum.org/en/developers/docs/networks/)
+Think of this as an analog to production versus staging servers. - [Ethereum docs](https://ethereum.org/en/developers/docs/networks/)

 All of this info is related to your wallet.
 Here's a 4 minute video for setting up your wallet if you don't already have one: https://youtu.be/P7FX_1PePX0